-So speaks a main character of Samuel Beckett’s Waiting for Godot.
+So speaks a main character of Samuel Beckett’s Waiting for Godot

-The discussion of how we perceive our reality is fascinating, and Inception gives us much to ponder.
+The discussion of how we perceive our reality is fascinating, and Inception

 Our dreams often feel as real as reality.
 "Dreams feel real while we are in them," says DiCaprio's character.
 "It's only when we wake up that we realize something was actually strange."
 How often have I awoken from a dream and had to remind myself that it was only a dream.
 I have been told that the Native Americans believed that the dream world was the real world; this was the illusion.